 Sign #1: Poor Sleep

 Poor sleep is something that affects millions of Americans each year, but did you ever consider that your sleepless nights or difficult mornings could be related to the balance of hormones in your body?
-Melatonin is the hormone that regulates sleep and your general feelings of tiredness, and an improper balance of melatonin is a simple cause of insomnia or narcolepsy.
+Melatonin is the hormone that regulates sleep.
+So an improper balance of melatonin is one cause of sleep disturbances.